Guix Introduction Part 4: Try Guix

 dependencies, as we will see in a future demo post of this series.

-Note that when in a shell spawn by guix environment
+Note that when in a shell spawn by guix environment, the environment

 temporary profile for the environment, and you can detect it to change